Codecademy/docs/content/javascript/concepts/conditionals/conditionals.md

   - 'paths/front-end-engineer-career-path'
 ---

 Conditionals take an expression, which is code that evaluates to determine a value, and checks if it is `true` or `false`.
-If it’s `true`, we can tell our program to do one thing and if it's `false` we can tell the program to do another thing.
+If it’s `true`, the program can be told to do one thing and if it's `false`, the program can be told to do another thing.

 ## If Statement